Ball State University- International Travel Policy

 A. All international travel proposals must first be approved in writing by the appropriate University authority which may be the President, Vice President, Dean, Department Chair, or Program Director.

 B. A trip description, itinerary, and emergency contingency plan (ORM 1) for proposed travel approved in (A.) above must be then filed with and approved by the Office of Risk Management (ORM).
-If required by the Office of Risk Management, travelers must complete a program of risk management in international travel prior to international travel.

 II.
 Pre-Travel Process